 While research studies have been mixed, many parents report that removing gluten and/or dairy from the diets of children with autism, ADHD, and sensory processing issues can lead to improvements in attention, learning, behavior, and other physical complaints.
 If you decide this is something to try for your child, Cheryl can help you learn about label reading, identify foods to eat and avoid, ensure that your child is eating a balanced diet and getting the nutrients needed for growth and development and help you identify helpful resources for yourself and your child.

-The first step is knowing what to eat, but for most people, that’s only part of the challenge.
-The second step is HOW and WHY we eat.
+Many people have a good general idea of what to eat, but the knowledge alone often is not enough to find balance with food.
+Taking a good look at HOW and WHY we eat are often even more important to help re-shape our food choices.
 Mindful eating helps us slow down and develop a healthier, more balanced relationship with food.
-Not only are there many documented benefits for cardiovascular disease, depression and even cancer, but it often can lead to better weight management, too.
+Not only are there many documented benefits of mindfulness for stress, depression, sleep, IBS, diabetes and binge eating, but it often can lead to long-term weight management, too.
 Especially if you’re a lifelong dieter and it never sticks long term, it’s time to try something new.
-Cheryl has trained in mindfulness, meditation and mindful eating through the Center for Mind-body Medicine in DC, Insight Meditation Center of Washington, Michelle May’s Am I Hungry? and more for the past 8 years.
+Cheryl has trained in mindfulness, meditation and mindful eating through University of San Diego’s Mindfulness Based Stress Reduction Teacher Training, Mindful Self-Compassion (MSC) the Center for Mind-Body Medicine in DC, Insight Meditation Center of Washington, Michelle May’s Am I Hungry? and more.

 Often when people are diagnosed with food allergies, they need assistance figuring out what foods are safe to eat on their new diet.
 Removing foods from the diet may also lead to deficiencies of nutrients over time, and it’s important to find other foods that supply those nutrients or identify supplements that will fill those needs.
 People with food allergies often have questions about eating out, traveling, navigating the school system and more.
 Cheryl can help you find safe foods, create a healthy, balanced diet, and direct you toward great books, websites, blogs, support groups, stores and other helpful resources.

-Since Cheryl discovered that she could not eat gluten, dairy, eggs, soy, corn, yeast, sugar and more, she has learned a tremendous amount about juggling allergies and living well from both her personal and professional experiences.
+Since Cheryl has had an egg allergy for many years and then developed Celiac disease and other food intolerances, she has learned a tremendous amount about juggling allergies and living well from both her personal and professional experiences.